radareorg/radare2-book/plugins.md

 All the access to files, network, debugger, etc.. is wrapped by an IO abstraction layer that allows to interpret all the data as if it was a single file.

-IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.You can make radare understand that any thing can be handled as a plain file.
-A socket connection, a remote radare session, a file, a process, a device, a gdb session, etc..
+IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.
+You can make radare understand anything as a plain file.
+E.g., a socket connection, a remote radare session, a file, a process, a device, a gdb session, etc..

-So, when radare reads a block of bytes, is the task of the IO plugin to get these bytes from any place and put them in the internal buffer.
-IO plugins are selected while opening a file by its URI.
-Here'r some examples:
+So, when radare reads a block of bytes, it is the task of an IO plugin to get these bytes from any place and put them into internal buffer.
+An IO plugin is chosen by a file's URI to be opened.
+Some examples:

-Debugging URIs
+* Debugging URIs

     $ r2 dbg:///bin/ls
     $ r2 pid://1927

-Remote sessions
+* Remote sessions

     $ r2 rap://:1234
     $ r2 rap://<host>:1234//bin/ls

-# Virtual buffers
+* Virtual buffers

     $ r2 malloc://512
     shortcut for
     $ r2 -

-You can get a list of the radare IO plugins by typing `radare -L`:
+You can get a list of the radare IO plugins by typing `radare2 -L`:

     $ r2 -L
     rw_  zip         Open zip files apk://foo.apk//MANIFEST or zip://foo.apk//theclass/fun.class, show files with: zip://foo.apk/, open all files with zipall:// (BSD)